 The laboratory consists of several departments, such as clinical chemistry, microbiology or pathology.
 These departments have individual requirements for materials, analyses, ordering procedures and internal laboratory processes.
 There are media breaks in the current ordering process, requiring manual intervention.
 This manual intervention is error-prone and time-consuming.
 The new customer portal is designed to reduce media breaks and encourage customers to complete business processes as digitally as possible.
 In addition, customers should be able to order laboratory requirements in a consistent process across laboratory boundaries.

 The existing lab infrastructure is complex.
 It consists of a large number of system components and interfaces.
 External systems such as patient information systems and external laboratories are also connected.
 Many specific processes have been implemented over time.
 These processes need to be analysed and, where possible, harmonised.
 Some of the technologies and interfaces used are outdated.
 The lack of modern and open interfaces makes it difficult to connect new customer portals.

-Due to the proprietary licenses, further development of the existing components is not possible.
-The dependence on the already existing systems and the system manufacturers, who have little interest in cooperating with other suppliers, is a considerable project risk.
+Proprietary licences prevent further development of existing components.
+The dependency on the existing systems and the system manufacturers, who have little interest in cooperating with other suppliers, is a considerable project risk.

-The connectors communicate with the web application via encrypted REST interface.
+The connectors communicate with the web application via an encrypted REST interface.
 The surrounding systems communicate via file-based interfaces (hl7 or gdt) due to the lack of modern alternatives.
-The connectors transform the delivered hl7 or gdt files into the desired formats and their dialects and make them available to the web portal as well as to other peripheral systems.
+The connectors transform the delivered hl7 or gdt files into the required formats and their dialects and make them available to the web portal as well as to other peripheral systems.

-In addition to security measures such as two-factor authentication, OWASP headers, the use of a web firewall and measures to combat brute force and DDOS attacks, the application has very high test coverage through unit, integration and E2E tests.
+In addition to security measures such as two-factor authentication, OWASP headers, the use of a web firewall and measures to combat brute force and DDOS attacks, the application has very high test coverage through unit, integration and E2E testing.